Codependency Counseling - Relationship Therapy Center - Roseville, CA and Fair Oaks, CA

 Experiencing and Expressing Personal Reality Moderately.
 A codependent is usually one of extremes.
 All is “just fine” until the rage hits.
 They can be totally involved or completely detached.
 Many think in terms of black or white, there is rarely any grey area.
 There is difficulty knowing what their feelings are and sharing them.
 They feel little or no emotions or explosive, painful ones.
 There is also extreme reactions to problem solving; if you don’t agree with me completely than you are totally against me. (based on the work of Pia Mellody’s Facing Codepenence)

 Codependent patterns include being concerned with the needs of others (usually one person in particular), regarding one’s own needs as less significant, letting others be in charge of our behavior, thoughts, and feelings, and agreeing to others’ versions of reality over our own.
+There is a great checklist on this site if you want a checkup.

 They also need to control those close to them (though it is difficult to admit), because codependents need other people to act in a certain ways so that they feel okay.
 In fact, people-pleasing and care-taking can be used to control and manipulate people